PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: EXPERIMENTS

 \textbf{(2) Applicability to Data Cleaning.} To check PClean's modeling and inference capabilities are good for data cleaning \textit{in absolute terms} (rather than relative to generic PPL inference), we contextualize PClean's accuracy and runtime against two SOTA data-cleaning systems on three benchmarks with known ground truth (Table~\ref{tab:results}), described in detail in the supplement.
-Briefly, the datasets are \textit{Hospital}, a standard benchmark with artificial typos in 5\% of cells; \textit{Flights}, a standard benchmark resolving flight details from conflicting real-world data sources; and \textit{Rent}, a synthetic dataset based on census data, with continuous and discrete values.
-The systems are \textit{HoloClean}~\cite{Rekatsinas2017}, based on probabilistic machine learning, and \textit{NADEEF}, which uses MAX-SAT solvers to adjudicate between user-defined cleaning rules~\cite{Dallachiesat2013}.
-For HoloClean, we consider both the original code and the authors' latest (unpublished) version on GitHub; for NADEEF, we include results both with NADEEF's built-in rules interface alone and with custom, handwritten Java rules.
+Briefly, the datasets are \textit{Hospital}, a standard benchmark with artificial typos in 5\% of cells that can be corrected by leveraging duplication of entities across rows; \textit{Flights}, a standard benchmark integrating flight information (e.g. arrival, departure times) from conflicting real-world data sources; and \textit{Rents}, a synthetic dataset based on census statistics, featuring continuous and discrete values, misspelled county names, missing apartment sizes, and unit errors.
+The baseline systems are \textit{HoloClean}~\citep{Rekatsinas2017}, based on probabilistic machine learning, and \textit{NADEEF}, which uses a MAX-SAT solver to minimize violations of user-defined cleaning rules~\citep{Dallachiesat2013}.
+For HoloClean, we consider both the original code and the authors' latest (unpublished) version on GitHub; for NADEEF, we include results both using NADEEF's streamlined rule-definition interface and with custom, handwritten Java rules (more expressive but also more cumbersome).